 - People with ear, nose, and sinus infections or severe congestion may wish to temporarily avoid flying to prevent pain or injury.

-- Oral pseudoephedrine 30 minutes before flight departure, or a nonsteroidal anti-inflammatory agent, may alleviate symptoms.
+- Oral pseudoephedrine 30 minutes before flight departure, or a decongestant nasal spray, may alleviate symptoms.

 - Travelers with allergies should continue their regular allergy medication.